Government of New Hampshire: Funding

-The appraisal of a property is controversial, as it directly affects the property tax.
-The state requires town-wide reappraisal at least every five years, typically conducted by professional consultants, to ensure that the valuations follow gradual changes in the real estate market and the general price of real estate.
-The municipality allows a property owner to challenge a reassessment.
+The appraisal of a property directly affects the property tax.
+The state requires town-wide reappraisal at least every five years, typically conducted by professional consultants, to ensure that the valuations follow changes in the real estate market and the general price of real estate.
+A property owner may challenge a reassessment.

-If assessments in a town were uniformly increased by 10%, the millage would decrease by 10% and the tax to be paid would be unchanged, assuming that the money budgeted by the various government bodies were unchanged.
-Even this might be controversial, as the lower millage might eventually be used as an argument for new spending.

-Separately, the fact that the assessment is an estimate of market value means that it reflects intangible aspects of the property, a phenomenon criticized as the so-called view tax.

 Budget

 New Hampshire's operating budget is set on a two-year basis, the latest period, July 1, 2007 through June 30, 2009, being FY (Fiscal Year) 2008 and FY2009.
 The FY2008 summary is as follows:

 Taxation

 New Hampshire does not have a general income tax nor a general sales tax like many other U.S. states.
 It does have the following taxes: